How to Engrave a Necklace Yourself – 5 Easy Methods

 • DIY personalization without digital tools

-Method 3: Engraving a necklace with a chisel and hammer (hand engraving)
+Method 3: Engrave a Necklace with a Chisel and Hammer (Hand Engraving)

-• Engraving chisels or gravers (various shapes and sizes)
+• Engraving chisel or graver (various shapes and sizes)

 • Small jeweler's hammer

-• Necklace pendant or tag (typically soft metals such as gold, silver or brass)
+• Necklace pendant or tag (typically soft metals like gold, silver, or brass)

 • Work board or engraving block to stabilize the piece